mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 The expensive part of the rank-sum approach is to rank instances, but that can be done efficiently with built-in sorting algorithms, so I guess the overall complexity is $log(N_{non}+N_{tar})$ and, in any case, it runs fast on my modest 1.6 GHz Intel Core i5.

 I find this approach very cool because it's not only clever but also intuitive.
 In the combined, sorted dataset of scores, we can count the concordance value for a single target instance by taking its overall rank and subtracting its rank in the subsample of target instances.
 If we repeat this procedure for all target instances and rearrange the operations, we get the value computed by `U`.
-You can play around with a tiny example of 2 non-target and 2 target instances to get convinced.

 ```scala
     def rankAvgTies(input: Row): Row // See source code